jehr-ud/comparative-transfer-study/readme.md

 In models/

-– Trained .zip models for each difficulty.
+– Trained models for each difficulty.

 ## 🤖 Algorithms Used